Frederic Arnold Kummer

 Frederic Arnold Kummer Sr. (August 5, 1873 – November 22, 1943) was an American author, playwright and screenwriter.
-He also wrote under the pseudonym Arnold Fredericks.
-Several of his works were made into films.
+He also used the pseudonym Arnold Fredericks.
+Several of his works were made into movies.
 A caricature of him is on the wall of Sardi's restaurant.

 Early life

 Frederic Arnold Kummer was born in Catonsville, Maryland, to Arnold Kummer.
-His father was a banker and his mother was of Quaker stock.
+His father was a banker and his mother was of a Quaker family.
 He was educated in public schools and Rensselaer Polytechnic Institute.

 Career

 Kummer became a life member of the American Society of Civil Engineers and assistant editor of the Railroad Gazette.
-Kummer became the president of a wood block paving company, but the company failed during the Panic of 1907.
-Kummer then moved into writing.
+He also became the president of a wood block paving company, but the company failed during the Panic of 1907.
+Kummer then became an author.

 Kummer wrote stories and plays.
-He wrote The Painted Woman and it premiered at the Auditorium Theatre in 1917.
+He wrote the play The Painted Woman which premiered at the Auditorium Theatre in 1917.
 It came to Baltimore in 1938 as the opera Captive, with music by Gustav Strube.

-In testimony to the Special Committee on Un-American Activities, he was noted as a member of the Lincoln Brigade executive committee.
+In testimony to the House of Representatives Special Committee on Un-American Activities, he was name by Counsel Robert Lynch as a member of the executive committee of the XV International Brigade, a volunteer military unit which fought for the pro-socialist Republic of Spain during the Spanish Civil War.

 Personal life

 Kummer built a house in Guilford, Maryland.
-He later moved to West Lafayette and later Park Avenue in Baltimore.
+Following this, he relocated to West Lafayette, and later Park Avenue in Baltimore.

 Kummer married twice.
+He first married playwright Clare Kummer (born Clare Rodman Beecher) in 1895.
+They had two daughters, Marjorie (who married English actor Roland Young) and Frederica.
+They divorced during 1903 (she was remarried to Arthur Henry in 1910).

-He first married playwright Clare Kummer with whom he had two children.
-He also had three more children.
-His son Frederic Arnold Kummer Jr. was also a writer.
+Kummer also had three more children.
+His son Frederic Arnold Kummer Jr. was also an author.

-In 1927, Kummer was hospitalized at Union Memorial Hospital and newspapers reported his death.
+In 1927, Kummer was hospitalized at Union Memorial Hospital and newspapers falsely reported his death.
 He died on November 22, 1943, at his home at 1501 Park Avenue in Baltimore.
 He was buried at Loudon Park Cemetery.